Stellarium/stellarium/skycultures/chinese_song_dynasty/description.md

 ### The Milky Way

 The Chinese imagine the Milky Way as a river.
 During the Song Dynasty in China, the official name for the Milky Way was "天汉" (pinyin: Tiānhàn), meaning "river in the heavens."
 It was also referred to as "银河" (pinyin: Yínhé)—which remains the modern Chinese official name for the Milky Way—meaning "silver river."
-In traditional Chinese culture, the Milky Way has also been referred to as "天河" (Tiānhé), similarly meaning "river in the heavens"; "银汉" (Yínhàn), also meaning "silvery river"; "河汉" (Héhàn), meaning "river in the sky"; "星河" (Xīnghé) or "星汉" (Xīnghàn), meaning "river of stars"; and "云汉" (Yúnhàn), meaning "cloud-like river."
+In traditional Chinese culture, the Milky Way has also been referred to as "天河" (pinyin: Tiānhé), similarly meaning "river in the heavens"; "银汉" (pinyin: Yínhàn), also meaning "silvery river"; "河汉" (pinyin: Héhàn), meaning "river in the sky"; "星河" (pinyin: Xīnghé) or "星汉" (pinyin: Xīnghàn), meaning "river of stars"; and "云汉" (pinyin: Yúnhàn), meaning "cloud-like river."

 ### Seven Luminaries